rybafish/rybafish.github.io/tips.md

 ## Tips and Tricks

 * Did you know?
-You can switch tabs by clicking on indicator (right bottom corner of the window).
+You can switch tabs by clicking on indicators (right bottom corner of the window).
 Starting v07.

 ### Chart Tab
-* Ctrl mouse wheel makes zoom-in/zoom-out while in chart area
+* Ctrl + mouse wheel makes zoom-in/zoom-out while in chart area
 * F5 and Ctrl+R triggers reload request
 * You can use relative number in hours instead of timestamp in "from:" field, example : "-12" to keep just last twelve hours
 * Pressing the Enter key while in "from:" or "to:" fields will submit reload request with the new time